PresearchOfficial/presearch-packages/README.md

 Review Step:

-Open up the pull request for the package and take a look a the file changes under the `Files changed` tab
+Open up the pull request for the package and take a look at the file changes under the `Files changed` tab

 You're going to need to look over these files for any malicious code